wp-plugins/threewp-broadcast/readme.txt

 Tags: broadcast, multipost, sharing, duplicate, posts, marketing, threewp, linking, posts, multiple, blogs, sitepress, woocommerce, synchronize, event organiser, acf, all in one calendar, menu, copy menu, duplicate menu
 Tested up to: 4.0

 Network content sharing between blogs for PHP v5.4+.
+Posts can be linked to each other and updated automatically.

 == Description ==